 mayan harod

 Rising next to a cave at the foot of the Gilboa mountains, Harod Spring (Hebrew: “Mayan Harod”) is one of the main springs in the Beit-Shean valley.
-Mentioned in several historical sources, today Mayan Harod is quaint national park.
+As mentioned in several historical sources, Mayan Harod is a quaint national park today.
 Its water flows into large paddling pools, attracting locals of all ages.

 History of Harod Spring